henichole/eCommerce-Project/starting_with_data.md

 Some of these are listed below:
 "Recycled Paper Journal Set"
-"Women's Long Sleeve Blended Cardigan Charcoal" "Tri-blend Hoodie Grey"
+"Women's Long Sleeve Blended Cardigan Charcoal"

+Since both sentiment score and sentiment magnitude is 1.4, I don't see a correlation nor trend in my question.
+0.9 and 1.4 were at an average performance, according to open source results.
+"Tri-blend Hoodie Grey"
 "Infant Short Sleeve Tee Royal Blue"
 " Men's Short Sleeve Hero Tee Charcoal"